DiegoAmores/UMD-Grades/README.md

 ## Side Effects:
 - Assignment scores must only be integers.
 (Will fix in the future)
+- The weight of all assignments must add up to 100% or else invalid values are provided.
 - Doesn't handle any exceptions if one occurs.

 ## Reference: